ueberdosis/hocuspocus/docs/src/docPages/extensions/logger.md

 ## Introduction

-Hocuspocus doesn't log anything to the console.
-With this simple extension it will.
+Hocuspocus doesn't log anything to stdout/stderr.
+Thanks to this simple extension it will.

 ## Installation